h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Mar 3: Large-scale Ukrainian drone srike on Novorossiysk damaged four Russian naval vessels: The Pr.11356M GRIGORVICH Class frigate *Admiral Essen*, Pr.66ME NATYA Class Seagoing Minesweeper *Valentin Pikul*, and the Pr.1124M GRISHA-III class ASW corvettes *Yeysk* and *Kasimov*.

-May 4: Ukrainian Navy USVs struck Russian forces on the *Syvash* gas platform in the northwest Black Sea.
+Mar 4: Ukrainian Navy USVs struck Russian forces on the *Syvash* gas platform in the northwest Black Sea.
 A Ka-27 HELIX helicopter was desroyed as it landed aboard the platform by an FPV drone.

+Mar 9: Ukrainian drone strikes on Crimea include strikes on Russian small boats.
+BK-16 struck in Novoozerne.

+Mar 14: Ukraine struck 2 Russian ships ferrying weapons & equipment through Kerch Strait

 ...To be continued.